MicrosoftDocs/power-platform/power-platform/admin/api-request-limits-allocations.md

 | Power Apps per app plan | 1,000 per user pass |
 | Non-licensed users | See *Non-licensed user* section below |

-<sup>1</sup>Dynamics 365 Enterprise applications include Dynamics 365 Sales Enterprise, Dynamics 365 Customer Service Enterprise, Dynamics 365 Field Service, Dynamics 365  Project Service Automation, Dynamics 365 Retail, Dynamics 365 Talent, Dynamics 365 Customer Engagement plan.
+<sup>1</sup> Dynamics 365 Enterprise applications include Dynamics 365 Sales Enterprise, Dynamics 365 Customer Service Enterprise, Dynamics 365 Field Service, Dynamics 365  Project Service Automation, Dynamics 365 Retail, Dynamics 365 Talent, Dynamics 365 Customer Engagement plan.

-<sup>2</sup>Dynamics 365 Professional includes Dynamics 365 Sales Professional, Dynamics 365 Customer Service Professional.
+<sup>2</sup> Dynamics 365 Professional includes Dynamics 365 Sales Professional, Dynamics 365 Customer Service Professional.

-<sup>3</sup>The per user plans include the previous Plan 1 and Plan 2.
+<sup>3</sup> The per user plans include the previous Plan 1 and Plan 2.

-<sup>4</sup>See **Appendix C** for Microsoft 365 licenses that include Power Apps and Power Automate capabilities in the [Licensing Guide](https://go.microsoft.com/fwlink/p/?linkid=2085130).
+<sup>4</sup> See **Appendix C** for Microsoft 365 licenses that include Power Apps and Power Automate capabilities in the [Licensing Guide](https://go.microsoft.com/fwlink/p/?linkid=2085130).

 If a user has multiple plans assigned from different product lines, the total number of requests allowed would be the sum of requests allocated to each license type.
-For example, if a user has both a Dynamics 365 Customer Service Enterprise license as well as a Power Apps per user license , then that user will have a total of 20000 + 5000 = 25000 requests available per 24 hours.
+For example, if a user has both a Dynamics 365 Customer Service Enterprise license as well as a Power Apps per user license then that user will have a total of 20000 + 5000 = 25000 requests available per 24 hours.

 If a user has multiple licenses allocated within the same product line, for example if a user has a Dynamics 365 Customer Service Enterprise license as the base license and a Dynamics 365 Sales Enterprise license attached, the total number of requests would be what is provided by the base license - Dynamics 365 Customer Service.